tbicr/django-pg-zero-downtime-migrations/README.md

 This backend provide same result state (instead `NOT NULL` constraint replacement), but different way and with additional guarantees for avoiding stuck tables lock.

-This backend doesn't use transactions, because not all fixed SQL can be run in transaction and it allows to avoid deadlocks for complex migration.
+This backend doesn't use transactions for migrations (except `RunPython` operation), because not all fixed SQL can be run in transaction and it allows to avoid deadlocks for complex migration.
 So when your migration will down in middle of transaction you need fix it manually (instead potential downtime).

 ### Additional settings